Prelude to Awakened Enterprise (2/2)

 • Employing the vast information from web searches to second-guess in hindsight — on the mistaken belief that something was known all along rather than rapidly assimilated through the agility of indexing agents.

-• Placement of the human in automation strategies — ’s “Automation should be like Iron Man, not Ultron” perspective contrasts the “Leftover Principle” (automate everything possible, assign humans whatever is left over) vs. “Compensatory Principle” (collaboratively apply complementary strengths).
+• Placement of the human in automation strategies — Tom Limoncelli’s “Automation should be like Iron Man, not Ultron” perspective contrasts the “Leftover Principle” (automate everything possible, assign humans whatever is left over) vs. “Compensatory Principle” (collaboratively apply complementary strengths).

-• Artificial Intelligence explainability, transparency and what terms intellectual debt — loss of autonomy in knowing what we do not know, and thus ability to adjust to the unusual, and to grow.
+• Artificial Intelligence explainability, transparency and what Jonathan Zittrain terms intellectual debt — loss of autonomy in knowing what we do not know, and thus ability to adjust to the unusual, and to grow.

 Awakened Enterprise